Michael-Lafreniere/the-movie-site/README.md

 - [x] ~~Detect if no trailer exist and do not display the link~~
 - [ ] Add a drop down on the left side of the `Header.js` to select between popular (current), just released, etc
 - [x] ~~When you click on a movie quote it should bring up the detailed movie information~~
-- [ ] Detect when data hasn't finished loading from [TMDb](https://www.themoviedb.org) and delay rendering component
+- [ ] Detect when data hasn't finished loading from [TMDb](https://www.themoviedb.org) and delay rendering component(s)
-- [ ] Detect when text is pasted into `Header.js` and conduct a search
+- [x] Detect when text is pasted into `Header.js` and conduct a search for possible matches

 ## Author